The Easy Winners: Musical structure

-The introduction and strains A and B are played in A-flat major.
-The second half of the composition is played in the subdominant key of D-flat major.
+The introduction and strains A and B are played in A♭ major.
+The second half of the composition is played in the subdominant key of D♭ major.

 In keeping with the sports theme of the composition, Joplin begins the trio with an introduction that is reminiscent of the first call used before a horse race.

 Trio and strain D

 Berlin notes that the trio is the composition's outstanding feature, revealing "musical thinking unusual for ragtime."
 One of Joplin's signature compositional techniques was the use of voice leading in harmonized melodic lines, particularly the use of an inner voice descending a chromatic fourth.
 Although Joplin often used the technique to bring resolution to individual strains, in "The Easy Winners," he builds the entire trio on the concept.
-The trio has four similar phrases that feature an inner voice descending from B flat to A flat, all being interrupted before spelling out a full fourth.
-Finally, in the last five measures of the trio, Joplin begins the phrase an extra semitone higher at C flat and completes the chromatic descent to F natural.
+The trio has four similar phrases that feature an inner voice descending from B♭ to A♭, all being interrupted before spelling out a full fourth.
+Finally, in the last five measures of the trio, Joplin begins the phrase an extra semitone higher at C♭ and completes the chromatic descent to F♮.
 To emphasize this chromatic descent, Joplin double-stems the notes, suggesting they be brought out in performance.

 Another notable feature of the trio is Joplin's use of a contrapuntal bass line.
 Played by the left hand in octaves in the last five measures, it heightens the complexity of the chromatic descent in the right hand and helps bring the strain to resolution.

 To further emphasize the importance of the trio's climactic phrase, the last five measures of the trio and D strains are identical, producing what Jasen and Tichenor call a "strong echo-like effect."